altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 'M::A bit cramped'
 *She was falling toward some bottom*
-~She saw below her a moving shadow-play: a reflection of her own movements~ ~To her left and right, a full spectral spread of pieces of her life lined the edges~ ~~
+~She saw below her a moving shadow-play: a reflection of her own movements~ ~All around her: a full spectral spread of pieces of her life lined the edges~ ~~
 ~Those too moved like a slowed down projector~
 ~~